 A dead-tired Hearns was badly staggered by a lunging Hagler right to the head, the blow sending him reeling to the ropes.
 The rampaging champion had not been fooled by Tommy’s attempts at feigning not being hurt.
 Hagler instead poured it on and found the finish he was looking for in that sizzling third round, his follow up work sending Hearns crashing to the mat.
 It was over and no-one who saw the fight would ever forget it.

 It wasn’t until years later when Hearns’ legendary coach Emanuel Steward, having refused to try and tarnish Hagler’s victory in any way, spoke out about the broken hand his fighter had suffered as well as the tale of when a Hearns hanger-on made the mistake of giving the Kronk star a leg massage in the dressing room before the fight.
 This, Steward said, badly weakened Tommy’s legs (causing them to begin disobeying him in the second-round).
 Today, Hearns is reluctant to blame the leg issue for his loss.

 “Well, things like that can happen in boxing,” Tommy says of the massage error.

 “But Emanuel was still in my corner and we still believed we’d win the fight.
 But I knew I needed to do it quick.
 I knew I couldn’t go the distance; there was no way I could go 12-rounds.
 I couldn’t box that many rounds, I was so tired.
 So I went for the knockout.”

-Hearns has nothing but respect for Hagler today, and vice versa.
+Hearns has nothing but respect for Hagler today.
 In fact, Tommy says there was no real bad blood in the lead up to the brutal eight minutes they were to share in the ring.